See All Ratings And Awards

 The deadline for the upcoming scholarship is:

-on which date the scholarship winner will be chosen and announced in the days to follow on this web page.
+on which date the scholarship winner will be chosen and announced via email to the winner.

 Therefore, we have a few tips to help students submit the best application they can: